-While a student’s greatest obstacle getting to college may be monetary, a persistent challenge, once at college, is the new academic, social, and cultural environment to be navigated.
-The advice and guidance of a mentor—a college graduate with perspective and life experience—makes a big difference in student success and career readiness.
+While a student’s greatest obstacle getting to college may be monetary, once at college, the new academic, social, and cultural environment can be a challenge.
+The guidance of a mentor—a college graduate with perspective and life experience—makes a big difference in student success and career readiness.

 “It is a fantastic feeling to have hundreds of individuals believe in you enough to support your education.
 They have made my life better and given me the motivation to achieve my goals.”

 David Martinez, Class of ’09

 The Role of a Mentor

 The mentor is an adult volunteer who helps their mentee navigate through and graduate from college, ready for career or further education.
 You’re mentor material if you are

 - Able to help a student identify and work toward goals

 - Can guide a student through finding their own solutions and making their own decisions

 - Sensitive to students from educational, economic, cultural, and/or racial backgrounds different from your own

 - Committed to working with your mentee at least 1st through sophomore year